3meters/proxibase/readme.md

 API: https://api.proxibase.com

+## Users and Admins
+TODO:

+## Creating New Users
+TODO:

 ## AUTHENTICATION
 Users can be authenticated locally with a password, or by a oauth provider such as Facebook, Twitter, or Google.
 Their authentication source is stored in the users.authSource field which is required.
 Valid values may be found in util.statics.authSources.
 The users table now requires either a password or valid oauth credentials to be stored before a user record to be created.
-The email field is now unique.
+User emails must be unique.

 ### Local
 If a new user is created with a password we assume the authSource is local.
 We validate that the password is sufficiently strong before saving, and we save a one-way hash of the password the user entered.
 See the users schema for the password rules and hash methods.